Lopalov/teachbook_integration/book/structure_and_dates.md

 ## Education Method

 In total, there will be about 7 lectures.
-Students will also learn via an assignment and 2 projects (each group gets individual supervision).
+Students will also learn via an assignment and a final project (each group gets individual supervision).

 ## Education Period